 Release Date: June 2018

-Paloma Press is delighted to announce a Summer Release Discounted Offer good through August 31, 2018 for One, Two, Three: Selected Hay(na)ku Poems by award-winning poet Eileen R. Tabios.
-The book’s release price is $12, a 25% discount from its retail price of $16, plus free shipping for the two-month period to U.S. addresses.
+Paloma Press is delighted to announce a Special Discounted Offer for One, Two, Three: Selected Hay(na)ku Poems by award-winning poet Eileen R. Tabios.
+The book’s release price is $12, a 25% discount from its retail price of $16.
+You can take advantage of this offer by ordering through Lulu or Amazon.

 One, Two, Three / Uno, dos, tres is a bilingual English/Spanish edition of a selection of Eileen R. Tabios’ hay(na)ku poems.
 The hay(na)ku is a 21st century diasporic poetry form invented in 2003 by Ms. Tabios.
 One, Two, Three is her only available Selected Hay(na)ku volume after her first Selected Hay(na)ku collection, Your Father Is Bald, went out of print.